oroinc/documentation/crm/user_guide/index.rst

 It is divided into sections that gradually explain the system from the very basics (e.g. setting up a user profile and generic data management tasks) to more advanced CRM concepts (e.g. the contact and account management).
-The more specialized areas (handling sales, marketing, and support-specific duties, etc.) are described in the following relevant guides: :ref:`User Guide: Sales <user-guide-sales-index>`, :ref:`User Guide: Marketing <user-guide-marketing>` and :ref:`User Guide: Support <user-guide-support-index>`.
+The more specialized areas (handling sales, marketing, and support-specific duties, etc.) are described in the following relevant guides:

+* :ref:`User Guide: Sales <user-guide-sales-index>`
+* :ref:`User Guide: Marketing <user-guide-marketing>`
+* :ref:`User Guide: Support <user-guide-support-index>`

 The :ref:`OroCRM Users and Their Benefits <oro-benefits>` page will help you find out which sections of this guide are most relevant for your work duties.